Netflix/dgs/docs/datafetching.md

 Other types, such as output types, unions and interfaces, are not allowed as input arguments.

 You can get input arguments as method arguments in a datafetcher method using the `@InputArgument` annotation.
-The framework internally uses Jackson to convert the argument to the correct type.

 ```graphql
 type Query {